-2.3.6.5.1.
+2.3.6.6.1.
 CMS recognizes that in some instances the ICO will be unable to provide the materials and required notifications to new Enrollees prior to the effective date of coverage, as required in §30.4.1 of the Medicare-Medicaid Plan Enrollment and Disenrollment Guidance.
-These cases will generally occur when an Opt In Enrollment request is received late in a month (within five (5) calendar days of the last calendar day of the month) with an effective date of the first calendar day of the next month.
-In these cases, the ICO still must provide the Enrollee all materials described in §30.4.1 of the Medicare-Medicaid Plan Enrollment and Disenrollment Guidance no later than ten (10) calendar days after receipt of the completed Enrollment request.
+These cases will generally occur when an Opt In Enrollment request is received late in a month (a few days prior to the Card Cut Off Date) with an effective date of the first calendar day of the next month In these cases, the ICO still must provide the Enrollee all materials described in §30.4.1 of the Medicare-Medicaid Plan Enrollment and Disenrollment Guidance no later than ten (10) calendar days after receipt of the completed Enrollment request.
 The Enrollee's coverage will be active on the effective date regardless of whether or not the Enrollee has received all the information by the effective date.